Have a cozy night at home that your kids will remember with these fun pajama party activities.

 Alright.
 Once the hyping period and lined table steps were covered, we moved on to the actual coloring activity.

 Make sure that your kids are wearing something to protect their clothing since you will be working with fabric markers.

-(Please note that these are toddler-sized links but feel free to checkout your local Walmart or Target for older kids’ sizes.
-I got basic tees for both my son and daughter, but I like getting leggings from the girls section for the boys sets as well.)
+(Feel free to check out your local Walmart or Target for other sizes.
+I got basic tees for both my son and daughter, but I like getting leggings from the girls’ section for the boys’ sets as well.)